Summary

 6.1 Reproductive Health

-• Private equity has invested over $80 billion in women's health in the past four years
+• Market Activity: Private equity has poured over $80 billion into women’s health in the last four years alone.
+We’re seeing a median return of approximately 2.0x on invested capital over a 4–5 year horizon.

-• Fertility clinics and IVF services have seen significant consolidation
+• Consolidation: Fertility clinics and IVF services are seeing significant consolidation as demand for family-building services scales.

 6.2 Menopause and Aging